hahalulu/Grokking-the-Coding-Interview-Patterns/Pattern 01 : Sliding Window.md

 - Time complexity will be `O(N*K)`, where `N` is the total number of elements in the given array

 ### Sliding Window Approach
+If you observe closely, you will realize that to calculate the sum of a contiguous subarray, we can utilize the sum of the previous subarray.
+For this, consider each subarray as a <b>Sliding Window</b> of size `‘k’`.
+To calculate the sum of the next subarray, we need to slide the window ahead by one element.
+So to slide the window forward and calculate the sum of the new position of the sliding window, we need to do two things:
+1. Subtract the element going out of the sliding window, i.e., subtract the first element of the window.
+2. Add the new element getting included in the sliding window, i.e., the element coming right after the end of the window.

+This approach will save us from re-calculating the sum of the overlapping part of the sliding window.
 ````
 function maxSubarrayOfSizeK(arr, k) {
   //sliding window